-Wurlitzer’s was a musical instrumental store located in Center City.
-It was also known as Music City.
+E.U.
+Wurlitzer was a musical instrument store located in the Watkins Building in Center City.

-In his autobiography, Jimmy Heath recalled that erstwhile jazz drummer Bill Cosby was a bartender at the Underground:
+In his autobiography, Jimmy Heath recalled that erstwhile jazz drummer Bill Cosby was a bartender at Jazz in the Underground:

 I still kept going back to Philly for gigs, and between 1960 and 1964, in addition to the Sahara, the Showboat, the Uptown, and Pep’s, another club I worked in Philly was the Underground, located at Broad and Pine streets.
 The Underground had a number of rooms and a few different bars.
 In one room were women dancers, and in another was a comedy act.
 I was playing in the Underground with Sam Dockery, Mickey Roker, and Buster Williams when I first met Bill Cosby, a Philly native, who was bartending at the Underground and telling jokes at the same time.
 When we talk about those days, I tell him, “I was big-time and you were behind the bar.”